 But based on what I see and my experience with copper I’ve bought and used, these are the factors I consider to be elements of a piece’s collectibility.

-I think of these as factors in a scoring system.
-No one factor can overwhelm all the others.
-A piece might score high in some areas and low in others and still be highly collectible because each collector has different priorities.
+I think of these as factors as part of a scoring system: no one factor can overwhelm all the others.
+A piece might score high in some areas and low in others and still be highly collectible, because each collector has different priorities.
 For example, I might overlook damage (bad score for condition) in a piece made by a coppersmith I love (high score for provenance) because that’s the kind of collector I am.
+Another collector looking to build a world-class batterie de cuisine would care far more for thickness and condition, but not give a fig for the provenance.

-But chances are that pieces that score really well in multiple categories are likely to find a receptive buyer, and that’s the definition of collectibility for me.
+But chances are that pieces that score well across multiple factors are likely to find a receptive buyer, and that’s the definition of collectibility for me.
 So in that spirit, I offer my opinions below.

 Based on my observation of prices on online marketplaces, my experience with different pieces I own, and common sense, here are the breakpoints I see in thickness and collectibility: